 Small Community Banks will struggle with lower net interest income, asset quality challenges, lack of scale, and limited liquidity for their stock.
-Underperforming small banks may be interested in joining a stronger partner.
+Underperforming small banks may be interested in joining a stronger partner rather than to continue to perform poorly.
 City is well positioned to acquire select franchises.